 Figure 1 shows the block diagram of one neuron, representing the equations 1 and 2.
 In Figure 2 it is shown the basic architecture of the Matsuoka oscillator, composed by two neurons.
-Note that the output, y, is the difference between the outputs of the neurons one and two.
+It can be noted that the output, y, is the difference between the outputs of the neurons 1 and 2.
 With this generic architecture and giving appropriate values for each variable, an output signal can be generated containing a transient part and periodic stable permanent part.